 Therefore people sometimes wonder whether you can configure your Ring Doorbell to record to a local NAS or server, instead of the cloud – thus bypassing the need to buy a Ring Protect plan.

-There is no official way to record Ring Doorbell footage locally instead, however there are some unofficial ways (requiring some technical ability) of storing footage to a local NAS or server.
+There is no free way to record Ring Doorbell footage locally instead, however there are some unofficial ways (requiring some technical ability) of storing footage to a local NAS or server.
+Alternatively you can pay $20/month for a Protect Pro subscription.

 This articles looks at how the Ring Doorbell records video (at both the basic and technical levels) along with the various options available to you (for Ring Doorbells, and other doorbells which naturally support local recording).
 For a summary of just the Ring Doorbell options, you can check out the video version below if you’d prefer: